 University of California-Santa Cruz

-A good fit for students who want a large campus community and in-state California residents. no major red flags in the data. a public school with 17,812 students.
+A good fit for students who want a large campus community and in-state California residents. no major red flags in the data. strong 75% graduation rate.

 About This School

-University of California-Santa Cruz is a public institution located in Santa Cruz, California with approximately 17,812 undergraduate students enrolled.
-University of California-Santa Cruz has an open or accessible admissions process, with an acceptance rate of 63%.
-In-state tuition is $14,560 per year.
-The graduation rate is 74%, and the typical graduate earns $53,800 within 10 years of enrollment.
+University of California-Santa Cruz is a public institution located in Santa Cruz, California with approximately 17,940 undergraduate students enrolled.
+University of California-Santa Cruz has an open or accessible admissions process, with an acceptance rate of 66%.
+The average net price after financial aid is $17,890 per year.
+The graduation rate is 75%, and the typical graduate earns $53,800 within 10 years of enrollment.

 The University of California, Santa Cruz is a public land-grant research university in Santa Cruz, California, United States.
 It is one of the ten campuses in the University of California system.
 Located in Monterey Bay, on the edge of the coastal community of Santa Cruz, the main campus lies on 2,001 acres (810 ha) of rolling, forested hills overlooking the Pacific Ocean.
 As of Fall 2024, its ten residential colleges enroll some 17,940 undergraduate and 1,998 graduate students.
 Satellite facilities in other Santa Cruz locations include the Coastal Science Campus and the Westside Research Park and the Silicon Valley Center in Santa Clara, along with administrative control of the Lick Observatory near San Jose in the Diablo Range and the Keck Observatory near the summit of Mauna Kea in Hawaii.